karannparikh/Flask-Repo/README.md

-# Flask-Repo
-# Project Title - A minimal Flask application.
+# A minimal Flask application.

 ## Setup and Installation
 Create an environment